The Ultimate French Grammar Learning Guide

 There are five essential terms which are always repeated in French grammar: verbs, nouns, pronouns, adjectives and adverbs.

-If you want to understand your French grammar class, you need to understand what these terms mean.
+If you want to understand your French grammar class, you have to understand what these terms mean.

 What is a Verb?